 How can someone notify Employment Security about suspected fraud?

 Suspected unemployment benefit or tax fraud can be reported by calling (toll-free) 866-266-1987 or online

 .
-Also, people can use the suspectfraud.com website to report fraud against Employment Security Department, the Department of Revenue and/or the Department of Labor & Industries.
+Also, people can use the suspectfraud.com website to report fraud against the Employment Security Department, the Department of Revenue and/or the Department of Labor & Industries.

 What do you do if you find people collecting unemployment benefits who shouldn’t receive them?
 Do you issue fines or other penalties?